Chloe-H/dotfiles/README.md

 **Setup scripts:** `manual-backups/setup/neovim/`

-⚠️ The setup scripts are not fully tested! ⚠️
+⚠️ The setup scripts are not guaranteed to be fully tested! ⚠️

-I only revisit them when I have to set up a new machine, and I don't always have the bandwidth to update the script I used based on its performance.
-But I digress.

-Ground-up `init.lua`, by which I mean a Neovim/Neovide configuration file that I am making from scratch.
-At time of writing, my intention is to make something that (at least _probably_) works on Windows, native Ubuntu, and Ubuntu in WSL.

-I haven't _fully_ tested my setup script, but I've done my best to account for various versions of Ubuntu and RHEL.

 ## `ssh`